Format JSON in Python: Pretty Print, Indent, and Sort Keys

 What is the difference between json.dump and json.dumps?

-json.dumps returns a formatted string. json.dump writes directly to a file object.
-Both accept the same indent and sort_keys arguments.
+json.dumps returns a formatted string. json.dump writes directly to a file object passed as its second argument.
+Both accept the same indent, sort_keys, and separators arguments.
+Use json.dumps when you need the string in memory; use json.dump when writing to a file.

 How do I format a JSON file from the terminal?

 Run python3 -m json.tool input.json.
-This reads the file, validates the JSON, and prints the formatted output to stdout.
-Redirect with > output.json to save it.
+This reads the file, validates the JSON, and prints the formatted output to stdout with 4-space indentation.
+Redirect with {'>'} output.json to save it.
+Use --indent 2 (Python 3.9+) for 2-space indentation.

 Does json.dumps preserve key order?